Brendan Lemieux

-Brendan Lemieux (born March 15, 1996) is an American-born Canadian professional ice hockey left winger for the Philadelphia Flyers of the National Hockey League (NHL).
-The Buffalo Sabres selected Lemieux in the second round, 31st overall, of the 2014 NHL Entry Draft.
-He previously played for the Winnipeg Jets, New York Rangers and Los Angeles Kings.
+Brendan Lemieux (born March 15, 1996) is an American-Canadian professional ice hockey left winger for HC Davos in the National League (NL).
+He previously played for the Winnipeg Jets, New York Rangers, Los Angeles Kings, Philadelphia Flyers, and Carolina Hurricanes of the National Hockey League (NHL).
+He was selected by the Buffalo Sabres in the second round, 31st overall, of the 2014 NHL Entry Draft.

 The son of former NHL player Claude Lemieux, Lemieux began playing hockey at a young age despite his father's wishes, and spent his minor ice hockey career in the Greater Toronto Hockey League and The Hill Academy.
 He agreed to spend two years with the Green Bay Gamblers of the United States Hockey League before attending the University of North Dakota, but abandoned both commitments after being drafted by the Barrie Colts of the Ontario Hockey League (OHL) in 2012.
 Lemieux's strong performance during his second year of junior ice hockey made him an attractive prospect going into the 2014 NHL draft, and his family was disappointed that he was not taken in the first round.
 While still playing with Barrie, Lemieux was traded to Winnipeg, with which he signed a contract in July 2015.
 He finished his junior hockey career with the Windsor Spitfires after a midseason trade during the 2015–16 OHL season.